 (ii)(A) The Office of the Deputy Assistant Secretary of the Army (Procurement) (ODASA(P)) Procurement Policy Directorate (SAAL-PP), will assign clause and provision numbers for the AFARS and Army suborganizational level clauses in accordance with Appendix FF, the Department of the Army Plan for Control of Nonstandard Clauses.
 SAAL-PP will number Army provisions and clauses in the same manner in which the FAR numbers provisions and clauses, except if the contracting activity must publish the provision or clause in the Federal Register and codify it in Title 48, Code of Federal Regulations (see FAR 1.3 and 1.5), precede the number with “51.”

-(B) AFARS provision or clause numbers use a four digit sequential number in the 9000 series, e.g., -9000, -9001, and 9002.
+(B) AFARS provision or clause numbers use a four-digit sequential number in the 9000 series, e.g., -9000, -9001, and 9002.
 Army command, subordinate command or contracting offices provision or clause numbers also use a four-digit sequential number in the 9000 series.

 Subpart 5152.2 – Texts of Provisions and Clauses